 Identity Recovery Groups

-Trauma can shape our lives in profound ways, often leading to isolation, self-protection, and unhealthy coping mechanisms.
+Trauma and attachment dysfunction can shape our lives in profound ways, often leading to isolation, self-protection, and unhealthy coping mechanisms.
 But you don’t have to navigate this path alone.
+We offer 100% virtual group sessions via Zoom!

-Has an abusive relationship left you feeling empty and alone?
+Have your relationships left you feeling confused,empty and alone?

 I don’t know who I am anymore.